junxit/us-congress-bills-113/metadata.md

 - 2014-07-31 — Committee on Energy and Natural Resources.
 Reported by Senator Landrieu with an amendment in the nature of a substitute.
 With written report No. 113-226.
 - 2014-07-31 — Committee on Energy and Natural Resources.
 Reported by Senator Landrieu with an amendment in the nature of a substitute.
 With written report No. 113-226.
 - 2014-07-31 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 513.
+- 2014-12-16 — Amendment SA 4123 agreed to in Senate by Unanimous Consent.
+- 2014-12-16 — Amendment SA 4123 proposed by Senator Pryor for Senator Barrasso. (consideration: CR S6928; text: CR S6928) To provide an offset.
+- 2014-12-16 — Measure laid before Senate by unanimous consent. (consideration: CR S6924-6929)
+- 2014-12-16 — Passed Senate with an amendment by Unanimous Consent. (text: CR S6928-6929)
+- 2014-12-16 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S6928-6929)
+- 2014-12-16 — Senate amendment agreed to: Amendment SA 4123 agreed to in Senate by Unanimous Consent.
+- 2014-12-16 — Senate amendment proposed (on the floor): Amendment SA 4123 proposed by Senator Pryor for Senator Barrasso.(consideration: CR S6928; text: CR S6928)
+- 2014-12-16 — Senate amendment submitted
+- 2014-12-16 — The committee substitute as amended agreed to by Unanimous Consent. (text of measure as reported in Senate: CR S6926)